Lotfullah21/HTML-CSS/CSS/13-flex/02-align-items/README.md

 <img src="../assets/align-items/center.png" alt="items are aligned at the center of cross axis" height="205" width="720" />
 </figure>

-5. `align-items:basis`: Items are aligned based on their base from bottom which means no matter of height of the item, from base(bottom), all will look aligned in one line.
+5. `align-items:basis`: Items are aligned based on their base from bottom which means irrespective of their heights, from base (bottom) all will look aligned in one line.
 It will helps more when their is text of different size, when this value assigned, all will be in the same line from bottom.

 <figure>
 <img src="../assets/align-items/base.png" alt="items are aligned based on the contents basis" height="205" width="720" />